tailred/p5_notes/notes.md

 Rush during enemy turns
 Avoid enemies by alerting them on one side and running around them on the other
 Grab treasures in palaces
+Fights are if they go "optimally," will likely have to react to things going wrong

 #### Battle
 | Turn | Joker |